LegendOfMCPE/PVPWorld/README.md

 PVPWorld
 ========

-Enable or disable fighting in certain worlds instead of globally.
+Enable or disable fighting in certain worlds only instead of globally.